 75006 Paris – France

-Since its inauguration in 2010 on rue Mazarine in the Saint-Germain-des-Prés neighbourhood of Paris, the gallery has shown artists exclusively from the African continent and the Arab World.
+Since its inauguration in 2010 on rue Mazarine in the Saint-Germain-des-Prés neighbourhood of Paris, the gallery has shown artists from the African continent and the Arab World.
 Currently the gallery represents and supports nine artists: Sinzo Aanza, Basma Alsharif, Sammy Baloji, Ali Cherri, Alia Farid, Mohssin Harraki, Emeka Ogboh, Younès Rahmoun and James Webb.